uber-research/PPLM/README.md

 This folder contains the original code used to run the Plug and Play Language Model (PPLM).
 ![header image](./imgs/headfigure.png)

-## Plug and Play Language Models: a Simple Approach to Steerable Text Generation
+## Plug and Play Language Models: a Simple Approach to Controlled Text Generation
 Authors: [Sumanth Dathathri](https://dathath.github.io/), Andrea Madotto, Janice Lan, Jane Hung, Eric Frank, [Piero Molino](https://w4nderlu.st/), [Jason Yosinski](http://yosinski.com/), and [Rosanne Liu](http://www.rosanneliu.com/)

 PPLM allows a user to flexibly plug in one or more tiny attribute models representing the desired steering objective into a large, unconditional LM.
 The method has the key property that it uses the LM _as is_---no training or fine-tuning is required---which enables researchers to leverage best-in-class LMs even if they do not have the extensive hardware required to train them.